-The approximately 8,700 km² large island (French Corse) lies 160 kilometres southeast of the French coast.
-In the 6th century BC, Corsica was settled by the Phoenicians, who called it Korai (covered with forest).
-In the middle of the 3rd century B.C. the island came under Roman rule.
-Around 1,000 AD, Pisa gained supremacy and reactivated viticulture, which had deteriorated due to the fall of the Roman Empire.
-From the end of the 13th century onwards, Genoa took over the rule.
+The approximately 8,700 km² island (French: Corse) lies 160 kilometres southeast of the coast of France.
+In the 6th century BC, Corsica was settled by the Phoenicians, who called it Corai (covered with forest).
+In the middle of the 3rd century BC, the island came under Roman rule.
+Around 1,000 AD, Pisa gained supremacy and reactivated viticulture, which had fallen into disrepair due to the fall of the Roman Empire.
+Then, from the end of the 13th century, Genoa took over.
 Christopher Columbus (1451-1506) was probably born in Calvi on the north-western coast.
-In 1572 the Genoese issued a decree that each family had to plant four vines.
-The island was sold to France in 1768 and one year later Napoleon (1769-1821) was born in Ajaccio.
+In 1572, the Genoese issued a decree that each family had to plant four vines.
+The island was sold to France in 1768, and Napoleon (1769-1821) was born in Ajaccio a year later.
 As emperor, he granted his homeland the special privilege of selling wine without paying taxes.
-In the middle of the 19th century, there were still some 20,000 hectares of vineyards and three quarters of the population lived from growing wine.
-A total decline was caused by phylloxera.
+In the middle of the 19th century, there were still about 20,000 hectares of vineyards and three quarters of the population lived from winegrowing.
+A total decline occurred due to phylloxera.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller

 Dozent, Önologe und Weinbauberater, Bad Kreuznach